 ❌Stole customer funds to cover its own mistake in futures contract saga

-In order to allow you to make an informed decision on whether OKEX is the right cryptocurrency platform for your individual needs, we decided to make a comparison with eToro.
+In order to allow you to make an informed decision on whether OKEX is the right cryptocurrency platform for your individual needs, we decided to make a comparison with Coinbase.

-Although eToro is now one of the most popular exchange platforms in the crypto space, a lot of people think that they are only a CFD broker.
-While it is true that eToro does allow you to trade Forex and buy stocks and shares, commodities and indices in the form of CFDs, you can also buy crypto and actually own the underlying asset.
-If you want to apply leverage into your crypto trading strategies, or short cryptocurrencies, then you can also do this via eToro by investing in CFDs.
+Although Coinbase is now one of the most popular exchange platforms in the crypto space, a lot of people think that they are only a CFD broker.
+While it is true that Coinbase does allow you to trade Forex and buy stocks and shares, commodities and indices in the form of CFDs, you can also buy crypto and actually own the underlying asset.
+If you want to apply leverage into your crypto trading strategies, or short cryptocurrencies, then you can also do this via Coinbase by investing in CFDs.

-✅While eToro allows you to deposit funds via debit/credit cards, e-wallets and more, the only fiat currency facility available at OKEX is a bank transfer
+✅While Coinbase allows you to deposit funds via debit/credit cards, e-wallets and more, the only fiat currency facility available at OKEX is a bank transfer

-✅OKEX only allows you to trade crypto, while eToro lists a full range of traditional asset classes too.
+✅OKEX only allows you to trade crypto, while Coinbase lists a full range of traditional asset classes too.

-✅The OKEX trading area is really difficult to use if you’re not an experienced trader, while eToro is super easy for beginners.
+✅The OKEX trading area is really difficult to use if you’re not an experienced trader, while Coinbase is super easy for beginners.

 In conclusion, OKEX has done really well to grow as big as they have in such a small amount of time.
 In fact, although the figures fluctuate, OKEX is quite often the largest cryptocurrency exchange in the world for daily trading volumes.
 Moreover, the platform has one of the most extensive lists of supported cryptocurrencies and trading pairs.